ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 ### Week 7- Week 8 (July 14th - July 20th)

-### Week 9 (July 21st - July 27th)
+### Week 8 (July 21st - July 27th)

-### Week 10 (July 28th - August 3rd)
+### Week 9 (July 28th - August 3rd)

-### Week 11 (August 4th - August 10th)
+### Week 10 (August 4th - August 10th)

-### Week 12 (August 11th - August 17th)
+### Week 11 (August 11th - August 17th)

-### Week 13 (August 18th - August 25th)
+### Week 12 (August 18th - August 25th)

 ### _Final Evaluation_

 ### Post-GSOC
-I am really interested to Open-source and after the Gsoc, i would like to extend to support the Various missions, RXTE, IXPE.
-This would certainly enhance the tool's capability to handle a broader range of observations and datasets, benefiting the astrophysics community.
+Through the process of making pull requests and solving issues, i have developed a keen interest in Open-source and after the Gsoc, i would like to extend to support the Various missions, RXTE, IXPE.
+This would certainly enhance the tool's capability to handle a broader range of observations and datasets, benefiting the **AstroPhysics community**.

 ## GSoC & I